-Dr. Danielle Carter is the Program and Engagement Manager at Playlab.
+Dr. Danielle Carter is the Program Manager at Playlab.
 Danielle completed her doctorate titled Envisaged, invited and actual audiences: A new model to approach audience research in Australian community-engaged performance projects at Queensland University of Technology in 2019.
 She was the Managing Director at Brisbane Youth Theatre (2016 – 2019).
 During her PhD Candidature, Danielle supervised undergraduate students in Creative Industries Work Integrated Learning Projects: Positive Mindset Creative Arts Festival and Queensland Music Festival’s Under This Sky.
 From 2007-2014, Danielle worked in financial services in Sydney, London, Melbourne and Brisbane.
 She trained in Meisner Technique at The Actors Pulse in Redfern, Sydney and in screen acting at Screenwise under Denise Roberts.

-Geoffrey holds a Bachelor of Commerce (UQ) and is a qualified Chartered Accountant.
+Geoffrey Winter holds a Bachelor of Commerce (UQ) and is a qualified Chartered Accountant.
 He has spent time working in commerce, business services and tax and also spent several seasons working with the team at the Queensland Theatre Company.
 As the finance officer, Geoffrey thoroughly enjoys working with the talented and creative team at Playlab and always looks forward to the new works being nurtured and produced.
 Geoffrey also holds his Bachelor of Music (Musical Theatre) from the Queensland Conservatorium and has toured Australia as a performer in several national tours; The Rocky Horror show (GFO), The Bodyguard (GFO), Scooby Doo Warner Brothers (LifeLike Touring) to name a few.